HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 beginning to give more reliable information.

-Mr. Dallas Williams, Deputy Director/Engineering, reported on the causes of
+Mr. Dallas Williams, Deputv Director/Engineering, reported on the causes of

 street deterioration.
 He stated that such elements as the type of soil, the